DasBluEyedDevil/VLVT/docs/SECURITY.md

 Before deploying to production, ensure all items are checked:

 ### Backend Security
-- [ ] Replace stub authentication with real token verification
+- [ ] Verify Apple/Google token verification is configured in production
-- [ ] Implement rate limiting on all endpoints
+- [ ] Review rate limiting on all endpoints
-- [ ] Add authentication middleware to protected routes
+- [ ] Verify authentication middleware on protected routes
 - [ ] Use strong, randomly generated JWT secrets
 - [ ] Enable HTTPS on all services
 - [ ] Implement input validation and sanitization
-- [ ] Replace in-memory storage with PostgreSQL
+- [ ] Verify PostgreSQL migrations and pooling are in place for all services
-- [ ] Use parameterized database queries
+- [ ] Use parameterized database queries for new endpoints
 - [ ] Enable database SSL connections
 - [ ] Configure CORS for specific origins only
-- [ ] Add security headers (helmet.js)
+- [ ] Review security headers (helmet.js)
 - [ ] Implement proper error handling (don't leak info)
 - [ ] Set up logging and monitoring
 - [ ] Configure log rotation